THE FORMAT INTERNATIONAL SECURITY PRINTERS LTD. ARCHIVE

 This set is noted in Minkus as being printed by Questa.

-I could not find any images of intact panes of these.
 The stamps are very similar to later 1972 issues which I theorize were printed in panes of 20 similar to 1972 panes.

 The stamps exist perforated and imperforate.
 The souvenir sheet is imperforate.